James777G/StorageSystem/README.md

 * [Setup](#setup)

 ## General info
 Warehouse management system to govern your items neatly.
-Requires Wi-Fi to work locally.
+Requires Wi-Fi to run locally.

 ## Technologies
 Project is created with: